 EVO ICL vs LASIK

-Another surgical procedure used to treat astigmatism, farsightedness, and nearsightedness is LASIK.
+Another surgical procedure used to treat astigmatism, farsightedness, and nearsightedness is LASIK, which plays a crucial role in cornea care.
 Instead of a permanent lens implant, this procedure uses laser technology to correct specific vision problems.

 At Center For Sight, the IntraLase laser is used to create a flap to help our surgeons access the cornea.
 With assistance from the WaveLight EX500 excimer laser with wavefront technology, our surgeons reshape your cornea to provide you with improved vision.
 However, you may not be a viable candidate if your corneas are irregular or thin.